Psychoanalytic-Electronic-Publishing/ijp-open-automation/README.md

 ### Receiving emails

-To enable email receiving on your `COMMENT_EMAIL_ADDRESS`, create an `MX` record with the value `10 inbound-smtp.region.amazonaws.com` where `region` is AWS region you have configured your SES identity on.
+To enable email receiving on the domain of your `COMMENT_EMAIL_ADDRESS`, create an `MX` record with the value `10 inbound-smtp.region.amazonaws.com` where `region` is AWS region you have configured your SES identity on.

 See the "Publising an MX record for AWS SES email receiving" on AWS for more information: https://docs.aws.amazon.com/ses/latest/dg/receiving-email-mx-record.html